Neural-Systems-at-UIO/LocaliZoom/Docs/annotation.rst

 been marked, **the coordinates can be exported** either to **Excel** (10) or to **MeshView** (11) using the corresponding buttons in the upper toolbar.

-When clickingthese buttons, a set of coordinates will appear that can be copy pasted into MeshView in order to work with these point clouds in 3D.
+When clicking on these buttons, a set of coordinates will appear that can be copy pasted into MeshView in order to work with these point clouds in 3D.